island-is/island.is/libs/judicial-system/message/README.md

 nx test judicial-system-message
 ```

-**Prerequisites:**
+### Prerequisites:

-- Ensure all dependencies are installed.
+- Ensure all dependencies are installed by running `npm install` or `yarn install`.
-- Verify that your environment is correctly configured.
+- Verify that your environment is correctly configured to run Nx and Jest.

-Failure to meet these prerequisites could lead to test failures.
+Failure to meet these prerequisites could result in test failures.
 ```